 Punti di Vista promotes and hosts a range of courses both formal and informal.
-From recognised courses to writing groups of established academics PdV promotes life-long learning in its welcoming and creative space.
+From recognised courses to writing groups of established academics, PdV promotes life-long learning in its welcoming and creative space.

 Punti di Vista has designed and developed a wide range of initiatives and programmes for formal and informal education on sustainable development, with specific focus on gender, food security, environment (energy, mobility, waste), involving universities, artists, schools, civil society groups of different ages and levels of education from within the EU and all over the world.
 Punti di Vista’s work also involves engagement with local networks and movements.

 PdV has been holding several workshops and supporting teach-ins in Italy and further abroad.
-Summer school together with Professors and students from the University of Rome and the International Institute of Social Studies ISS (Erasmus University Rotterdam) have explored new models of economics.
+Summer schools together with Professors and students from the University of Rome and the International Institute of Social Studies ISS (Erasmus University Rotterdam) have explored new models of economics.

 PdV has engaged with different groups working on environmental justice, community economies and gender equality.
 Katherine Gibson and her group working on community economies are regular visitors to the Convent (https://www.communityeconomies.org).

-Punti di Vista organizes workshops on different aspects of gender for example on the culture of food as part of the Grundvig adult education programme; workshops on gender mainstreaming and gender evaluation.
+Punti di Vista organizes workshops on different aspects of gender for example on the culture of food as part of the Grundvig adult education programme, workshops on gender mainstreaming and gender evaluation.

-Other PdV workshops aim to bridge the gap between top down and bottom up, training participants on policy review; tools for socio – economic surveys and reporting techniques.
+Other PdV workshops aim to bridge the gap between top down and bottom up, training participants on policy review, tools for socio–economic surveys and reporting techniques.